deity-io/falcon-platform-docs/versioned_docs/version-3/storefront/theming/components.md

 ---
 id: components
-title: Themed Components
+title: Themed components
-sidebar_label: Themed Components
+sidebar_label: Themed components
 ---

 `@deity/falcon-ui` UI components such as `Box`, `Text` etc are all built as themeable components.